RoberAgro/AnnularDiffuser1D/README.md

 # AnnularDiffuser1D
 AnnularDiffuser1D is a one-dimensional flow model for annular diffusers that allows to use arbitrary equations of state and to account for the effects of area change, heat transfer, and friction.
-The model is documented in a peer-reviewed, [open-access publication](https://www.google.com) (submitted) and the source code is also stored in a [Zenodo repository](https://doi.org/10.5281/zenodo.2634095).
+The model is documented in a peer-reviewed, [open-access publication](https://doi.org/10.3390/ijtpp4030031) and the source code is also stored in a [Zenodo repository](https://doi.org/10.5281/zenodo.2634095).

 ## Requisites